-Admission to graduate NKU graduate school; Bachelor's degree; final official transcript from each regionally accredited institution must be sent to the office of graduate programs

-Minimum 3.0 GPA on the last 40 hours of undergraduate coursework.
-Student letter of intention and career goals -- this is a 1-2 page description, single spaced with 12 point Times New Roman and no more than 1" margins, of how the program will help the student to apply knowledge learned relative to career goals; letter of intent should indicate the category of guided electives.
+- 1. Application for admission and application fee. - 2.
+Bachelor's degree; final official transcript from each regionally accredited institution must be sent to the Office of Graduate Programs. - 3.
+Minimum 3.0 GPA on the last 40 hours of undergraduate coursework. - 4.
+Student letter of intent and career goals this is a 1-2 page description, single spaced with 12 point Times New Roman and no more than 1" margins, of how the program will help the student to apply knowledge learned relative to career goals; letter of intent should indicate the category of guided electives. - 5.
+Professional resume. - 6.
+Undergraduate course in statistical methods with a grade C or higher is required (equivalent to STA 205 or STA 212 at NKU). - 7.
+International students must demonstrate English proficiency by earning an acceptable score on the TOEFL or IELTS exam. - 8.
+Interview with graduate program faculty may be required; this could be in person or via phone or Skype. - 9.

-Professional resume

-Undergraduate course in statistical methods with a grade "C" or higher is required (equivalent to STA 205 or STA 212 at NKU).

-International students must demonstrate English proficiency by earning an acceptable score on the TOEFL, IELDTS or another assessment approved by the Director of Graduate Programs.

-Interview with graduate program faculty may be required; this could be in person or via phone or Skype.

 Applicants with transcripts or undergraduate degrees from international institutions must provide an official copy of a third party course by course evaluation.

+Core Requirements